lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

       enable_nat_gateway = true
     }

-More of useful Terraform modules could be finded at Lean Delivery project on GitHub:
+More useful Terraform modules can be found Lean Delivery project on GitHub:

 https://github.com/lean-delivery